fluca1978/jekyll-simple-stats/README.md

 It is possible to specify two optional parameters to perform a partial generation:
 - `--year=dddd` does generate only the specified year, if there is some content to generate;
-- `--year=current` generates only the current year, in order to speed up the generation while keeping old stats untouched.
+- `--year=current` generates only the current year, in order to speed up the generation while keeping old stats untouched;
+- `--year=last` or also `--year=previous` generates only the last year (that is this current year as obtained by the system clock minus one year).

 ### Dry-Run Mode